-You may have heard that not all tests are as reliable as others, and that is true.
-Group B Strep carriage is much more likely to be detected from samples taken from the low vagina and the rectum (compared with only from the lower or higher vagina), which are then cultured using an extra enrichment step to facilitate the growth of the GBS bacteria.
+Group B Strep carriage is much more likely to be detected from samples taken from the low vagina and the rectum (compared with only from the lower or higher vagina), and when these samples are cultured using an extra enrichment step to facilitate the growth of the GBS bacteria.

 Positive Test Results

-It is very unlikely that a test will give a false positive result (ie finding GBS when it’s not present).
-So, even though some test methods are less sensitive than others, any positive test result is a strong indication that you were carrying GBS when the swabs were taken.
+A positive test result is highly reliable – it is very unlikely that a test will give a false positive result (ie finding group B Strep when it’s not present).
+Any positive test result is a strong indication that GBS was present when the samples were taken.

 Negative Test Results

-A negative test result from test cultured using Standard Direct Plating is not necessarily reliable (although a positive result is).
-This method will only find GBS up to half the times it should.
-So around half of those who are carrying GBS will be incorrectly told they are not.
-So a positive direct plating result can be trusted, but be wary of a negative one.
+A negative result from a test for group B Strep carriage cultured using Standard Direct Plating is not necessarily reliable (although a positive result is).
+The Standard Direct Plating method only finds GBS up to half the times it is present, so around half of those carrying GBS will be falsely told they are not.
+A positive direct plating result can be trusted, but be wary of a negative one.

 Enriched Culture Method (ECM) (more info here)

-The ECM test is recognised as the ‘gold standard’ for detecting GBS carriage and is increasingly available within the NHS.
-It has been specifically designed to detect GBS and is highly sensitive.
-The providers listed on our testing page use the ECM test methodology.
+The ECM test is the ‘gold standard’ for detecting GBS carriage, and is increasingly available within the NHS.
+Most private suppliers, and all private suppliers listed on our testing page offer the ECM test.

-Polymerase Chain Reaction (PCR) Test (more info here)
+Polymerase Chain Reaction Method (PCR) (more info here)

-The accuracy of a PCR test is comparable, if not better than the ECM test.
-However, it is not widely available in the UK at present.
+The accuracy of a PCR test is comparable if not better than the ECM test.
+PCR tests are not widely available in the UK at present.